If you want to know how to communicate with logo designers to get the best result possible for your digital brand, keep these 9 tips in mind.

 If you are creating a small leaflet or poster or logo for something like a local yard sale or local music showcase, you can most likely take images from wherever you want.

 For small events or business ventures, such as a church bake sale or small-scale handmade jewelry business, it is very likely that no one will notice if they break copyright law by nabbing random images off of the internet.

 However, in a commercial sphere, this can land you in hot water very quickly.
-Trust your logo designer to create something that is appropriate.
+Trust your logo designer to create an original logo design that is appropriate for your digital brand.

 4. Have Realistic Expectations